HackYourFuture/post-grad-ed/Week1/README.md

 When applying for jobs a company most likely will give you a technical assignment to do.
 Why?
 They want to test your skills.

 In this bi-weekly assignment, you're asked to pick a technical assignment from [this list](./../technical-assignments/README.md) and work on it for two weeks.
+The first week will be dedicated to finishing the complete assignment.
+The second will be used to add at least 3 features on top of the application you've build.

 Doing this will help you become familiar with the process and give you a sense of what companies are expecting you to be able to do.

 Follow the instructions:

-- Pick a technical assignment that's challenging enough for you to spend 2 weeks on (ask your mentor for help if needed)
+- Pick a technical assignment from the first [folder](./../technical-assignments/1).
+Take one that's challenging enough for you to spend 2 weeks on (ask your mentor for help if needed)
-- Make a plan of action of how you're goign to approach this assignment (use the aforementioned resources)
+- Make a plan of action of how you're going to approach this assignment (use the aforementioned resources and do your own research)
-- Work on this assignment for two weeks. **Deadline is next week Saturday 23.59 CET.**
+- Complete the assignment before **this Saturday 23.59 CET**.
+In the meanwhile you can already start thinking about features you'd like to add
 - Discuss with your classmate whenever you're stuck

 One tip before you start: imagine doing this for a real company.
 Because that's the only way you'll train yourself to take it seriously.
 (And maybe it will even lead to opportunities...)